myueltwo/flask-react/README.md

 # flask-react
-A full-stack project about score system for studying at university
+A full-stack project about score system for studying at university.